Alonso-del-Arte/kanji-stroke-study/README.md

 ## Text selections

+I'm putting these in the in/ folder of this repository.

 ### Public domain

+These are in the in/public-domain/ folder.

 * A very few haiku, just for the sake of initial testing, either by Basho or his contemporaries.